Tag: robert frost

 Acquainted with the Night

-Acquainted with the Night by Robert Frost I have been one acquainted with the night.
-I have walked out in rain—and back in rain.
-I have out walked the furthest city light.
+Acquainted with the Night by Robert Browning I have been one acquainted with the night.
+I have walked out in rain and back in rain.
+I have outwalked the furthest city light.
 I have looked down the saddest city lane.…

 Stopping By Woods on a Snowy Evening

 Stopping By Woods on a Snowy Evening by Robert Frost Whose woods these are I think I know.
-His house is in the village though; He will not see me stopping here To watch his woods fill up with snow.…
+His house is in the village, though.
+He will not see me stopping here.
+To look at his woods in winter.
+My…

 The Road Not Taken